The Best Free Tourist Attraction in Every State

 Famed American artists Norman Rockwell and Grandma Moses (Anna Mary Robertson Moses) created a lot of their iconic American paintings in and around Manchester in the southwest corner of Vermont.
 In Manchester today, you can stroll the charming streets, window shop at their famed outlets, and get insight into the creative process at the Museum of the Creative Process at the Wilburton Inn just outside town.

-Maymont in Richmond, Virginia is a beautiful park has over 100-acres of gardens, a petting zoo, a farm, a nature center, and a historic mansion.
-The mansion and petting zoo does have a suggested donation, but the rest of this beautiful park tourist attraction is yours to rome around absolutely free.
+Maymont in Richmond, Virginia is a beautiful park that has over 100 acres of gardens, a petting zoo, a farm, a nature center, and a historic mansion.
+The mansion and petting zoo do have a suggested donation, but the rest of this beautiful park is yours to roam around absolutely free.

 Washington: Pike Place Market